PostHog/posthog.com/contents/blog/guardrail-metrics.md

 ## What are guardrail metrics?

-Guardrail metrics, also known as counter metrics, are business critical metrics you want to monitor for negative change while conducting A/B tests.
+Guardrail metrics, also known as counter metrics, are business-critical metrics you want to monitor for negative change while conducting A/B tests.

-Most [A/B tests](/blog/ab-testing-guide-for-engineers) have a single goal metric you use to compare two or more variants, and pick a winner that improves your product.
-But focusing on a single metric hides the impact a test could have on other metrics, potentially harming the product experience overall.
+Most [A/B tests](/blog/ab-testing-guide-for-engineers) have a single goal metric you use to compare how two or more variants improve your product.
+But focusing on a single metric hides the impact a test has on other metrics, potentially harming the product experience overall.

 Product and growth teams use guardrail metrics as an early warning system for A/B tests.
-For example, a team testing a simplified a signup flow would include "conversion to paid" as guardrail metric because any increase in singups would be negated if fewer users end up paying for the product.
+For example, a team testing a simplified signup flow would include "conversion to paid" as a guardrail metric because any increase in signups is negated if fewer users end up paying for the product.

 When guardrail metrics hit a negative threshold, teams do more analysis to decide what is causing the negative impact and if they should pause the experiment – e.g. by watching [session replays](/tutorials/explore-insights-session-recordings).

-## Are guardrail metrics and seconardy metrics the same?
+## Are guardrail metrics and secondary metrics the same?

 Guardrail metrics are a subset of secondary metrics.
 A secondary metric is a non-goal metric you monitor for either positive or negative impacts in A/B tests.
 Guardrail metrics generally monitor for **negative** impacts.